Guardian ad Litem (GAL)

 - proof of licensure/certification; and

-e.
-Information regarding the Center for Cooperative Parenting is located at www.centerforcooperativeparenting.org.
+Contact information for the Center for Cooperative Parenting may be located here.

 Non-compliance with any of the requirements of this section will result in removal from the District 15B GAL list.